 While some riders may be diehard fans of one specific pedal, with ongoing advancements in pedal technology it is entirely possible that the model of pedal that you’ve been using for years–perhaps decades–is no longer the optimal pedal for you.
 This list showcases the various types of pedals currently available–maybe you should consider branching out and sampling something new?

 9. Shimano M520

-Shimano’s M520 pedal is a classic example of a standard clipless mountain bike pedal.
-The reliable performance and the incredibly affordable price–just $26 on many websites–have allowed this pedal to remain a popular choice among mountain bikers for years.
+Shimano M520 pedal is a classic example of a standard clipless mountain bike pedal.
+The reliable performance and the incredibly affordable price– find a deal as low as $26–have allowed this pedal to remain a popular choice among mountain bikers for years.
 In fact, I personally have four pairs of these pedals mounted on various bicycles, including mountain, road, and fat bikes.